franklindesign/hibiki.github.io/README.md

-# HIBIKI WEB APP 2018
+# HIBIKISUSHI WEB APP 2019

 Hibiki Web App created with NUXT/VUE

+Use Yarn for package managing.